hamed-alemoni/Currency_Info/README.md

 # Currency_Info
-This program will show you currency info in dollar and toman with additional info
+This program will show you currency info in dollar and rial with additional info